RedisX

 The functions redisxGetKeys() and redisxGetTable() allow to return the set of Redis keywords or all key/value pairs in a table atomically.
 However, these commands can be computationally expensive for large tables and/or many top-level keywords, which means that the Redis server may block for undesirably long times while the result is computed.

 This is where scanning offers a less selfish (hence much preferred) alternative.
 Rather than returning all the keys or key/value pairs contained in a table atomically at once, it allows to do it bit by bit with byte-sized individual transactions that are guaranteed to not block the Redis server long, so it may remain responsive to other queries also.
-For the caller the result is the same (minus the atomicity), except that the result is computed via a series of quick Redis queries rather than with one potentially very expensive query.
+For the caller the result is the same (notwithstanding the atomicity), except that the result is computed via a series of quick Redis queries rather than with one potentially very expensive query.

 For example, to retrieve all top-level Redis keys, sorted alphabetically, using the scanning approach, you may write something like: